-September 26 is the anniversary of an important American cultural milestone: the debut of the TV series Gilligan’s Island.
-The series ran for 98 episodes over three seasons from 1964 to 1966 and then grew more popular over decades of syndication which continue to this day.
-Naturally, the debut of Gilligan’s Island calls for something special and today it’s the Piña Verde as Drink of the Day.
+We’re mixing up the Piña Verde on September 26.
+It’s the anniversary of an important American cultural milestone: the debut of the TV series Gilligan’s Island.
+The series ran for 98 episodes over three seasons from 1964 to 1966.
+It then grew even more popular over decades of syndication which continue to this day.
+Naturally, the debut of Gilligan’s Island calls for something special.
+That’s why the Piña Verde is Drink of the Day.

 The humor was simple, largely slapstick.
 Noël Coward this was not.
 Naturally, the Millionaire, Thurston Howell III and his wife Lovey, along with Ginger the Movie Star and Mary Ann the Kansas farm girl had full wardrobes with them on the three-hour tour.

 Adding in a bit of trivia, the CBS Studio backlot where lagoon scenes were filmed was adjacent to the Hollywood Freeway.
 Many scenes had to be shot over and over due to traffic.
-Mary Ann was also much more popular with men than the glamorous Movie Star, Ginger, and would receive between 3,000 and 5,000 fan letters per week.
+Mary Ann was also much popular with men than the glamorous Movie Star, Ginger.
+She regularly received between 3,000 and 5,000 fan letters per week.
 A lot of those were proposals.

 But was there booze on Gilligan’s Island?
-Well, Thurston Howell III was regularly seen drinking Martinis and it stands to reason that distillation should be part of the Professor’s skill set.
+Thurston Howell III was regularly seen drinking Martinis.
+So it stands to reason that distillation should be part of the Professor’s skill set.
 Howell even gave a Martini lesson in one episode and frequently sipped tropical drinks out of a bamboo section.
 But to truly capture the whimsy of the show we’ve got to find the right Drink of the Day.

 - Shaker or blender